-Since we are mostly Keto these days, I wasn’t intending on making any Elderflower cordial this year (like I have in the past).
+Since we eat a mostly ketogenic diet these days, I wasn’t intending on making any Elderflower syrup this year (like I have in the past).
 However, the giant delicate blooms at our village park were beckoning, so I thought “maybe I could try a sugar-free, keto approved version?”

 Side note: 25mm of the liquid Stevia is equivalent to 1 cup of sugar.
 The reason I use liquid Stevia so much is because it has some agave in it and, I find, it has no weird aftertaste (that odd cooling effect you get on the tongue from some keto sweeteners, which can be a bit off putting).

 - 12-15 large elderflower heads

 - Juice of 1-2 limes

 - Combine 6 cups of cold water with 150mm of liquid stevia, and pour over the Elderflower heads in a large container.
 My brass Pottery Barn ice bucket works perfectly for this.
 Also, I would recommending removing as much of the stems as possible and using just the flower heads.
 I was a bit lazy with this part, as you can see!
 Eeek!